hdgarrood/purescript-numeric-hierarchy-guide/complex-numbers.rst

   :math:`\mathbb{C}` is a field before even defining its multiplication operation.
 I hope you can forgive me for this.

-Notice that the subset of :math:`\mathbb{C}` given by the complex numbers with an imaginary part of :math:`0` behaves in exactly the same way as :math:`\mathbb{R}`; because of this, we can consider :math:`\mathbb{R}` as a subset of :math:`\mathbb{C}`.
+Notice that the subset of :math:`\mathbb{C}` given by the complex numbers which have an imaginary part of :math:`0` behaves in exactly the same way as :math:`\mathbb{R}`; because of this, we can consider :math:`\mathbb{R}` as a subset of :math:`\mathbb{C}`.
 In the same vein we will describe elements of :math:`\mathbb{C}` which have an imaginary part of :math:`0` as "real".